When Covid came back: what does world-first re-infection case mean for NZ?

 "It complicates the idea of achieving herd immunity through natural infection."

-Still, as Geoghegan pointed out, it shouldn't be assumed rapid, waning immunity was commonplace across populations.

-When it came to influenza viruses and other common respiratory illnesses, the length of immunity following a first infection varied depending on what that virus was, and the infected person's immune response.

-And Immunisation Advisory Centre director Dr Nikki Turner saw some other important factors relating to the Hong Kong case.
+Immunisation Advisory Centre director Dr Nikki Turner also saw some important factors relating to the Hong Kong case.

 "For example, people who are on medications that may affect their immune response, or have certain medical conditions that affect their immune response, may have a shorter duration of protection than others," she said.